KB-iGOT/kb-support-agent-service/README.md

 # iGOT Assistant

-A conversational AI assistant for the iGOT (Integrated Government Online Training) platform using Google's Gemini model and LangChain.
+A conversational AI assistant for the iGOT (Integrated Government Online Training) platform using Google's Gemini model.

 ## Features